This topic describes how to enable a Unix Oracle database for conversion to Linux.

 The default OS user for the staging host must have access to the Oracle installation that will be used as the staging environment.

-- A Linux Target
+- A Linux provisioning environment

 This environment must be the same Oracle version as the source database.
 We recommend that this environment have a fast network link to the Delphix Engine, because it needs to process all blocks in the database when converting a database to Linux.
 See General Network and Connectivity Requirements and Network Performance Configuration Options for general information about network requirements and configuration for the Delphix Engine.

 - Log into the Delphix Admin application using delphix_admin credentials

 - In the Manage menu, select Databases > My Databases.